 We tend to believe computers know everything.
 But in fact, computers only know what we have told them by codes.
 If you want computer programs be broadly used by many people, you have to know every one thinks differently and has different preferences.

 Using the Hot Dog Coding Game as an example again.
-At the beginning, some kids may decide to turn left first, some may turn right first.
+In the beginning, some kids may decide to turn left first, some may turn right first.
 Once kids pass the first set of tables and chairs, there are again two potential paths to reach the ketchup, one from the left side of the bucket, one from the right side of the bucket.

-One way to help kids gain the skill is to always push for more than one solutions, no matter it is when they are playing the hot dog coding game, solving a math problem, or coming up a dinner plan.
+One way to help kids gain the skill is to always push for more than one solutions, no matter it is when they are playing the hot dog coding game, solving a math problem, or coming up with a dinner plan.